 Domain Model

-As illustrated in Figure 2Figure 2, metadata are defined in terms of 12 core classes, represented in the orange boxes.
+As illustrated in Figure 2, metadata are defined in terms of 12 core classes.
 These core classes are explained in the different subsections within this chapter.

-Figure 2 – Overview of Core Metadata Classes and Generation
+Figure 2 - Overview of core metadata classes and generation

 Architecture

-Figure 3 and Figure 4Figure 3Figure 4 show the relation of the different core classes.
-This relation is shown between the different core classes (Figure 3Figure 3), and between the core classes and the main class (Figure 4Figure 4), namely metadata.
+Figure 3 and Figure 4 show the relation of the different core classes.
+This relation is shown between the different core classes (Figure 3), and between the core classes and the main class (Figure 4), namely metadata.

+The numeric values in Figure 3 (“1..*”, “0..1” and “0..*”) represent the possible number of core classes contained inside the previous core class, e.g. if a fileSet core class is defined, this will contain at least one (1..*) file core class inside.
+The notation “0..*” or “0..1” implies that there is no need to have the corresponding core class contained inside the previous core class.

-Figure 3Figure 3 – GNSS metadata class model (UML 2.0)
+Figure 3 - GNSS metadata class model (UML 2.0)

-Figure 4 – Core metadata classes specialize the base metadata element, which has a unique identifier (id), links to related artifacts (URI) and comments
+Figure 4 - Core metadata classes specialize the base metadata element, which has a unique identifier (id), links to related artifacts (URI) and comments